cs50spring2021/nuggets-nunchuck-buccaneer/IMPLEMENTATION.md

 The Map contains two of these grids as already described and each playerInfo also contains a grid which has a series of characters that are 0, 1, and 2 that correspond to positions on the map.
 0s represent unseen squares, 1s represent seen squares, and 2s represent squares that are currently being seen.

 Throughout the entire project we also frequently use a helper pos2D struct that simply holds two integers to make it easy to transfer width and heights and 2D positions on the map.

+> **Implementation spec is C-specific,** so you can (and should) show the specific `struct` declarations for data structures, specific function prototypes, and so forth.

 ## Control flow